Néstor Pitrola: Education and career

 He won a seat for the Workers' Left Front as national deputy for Buenos Aires Province at the 2013 Argentine legislative election.
 He held the seat in rotation, in June 2015 he handed over to Myriam Bregman.

 In October 2015 he was re-elected as a national deputy for BA Province, winning the Front's second seat for that province.

+As of the start of 2026 he is a national deputy for BA Province, as part of the rotation of the Front's seat won in 2023.

 He is married with two children.